bobtodd/nlp/README.md

 For ease of reconstructing things when stuff breaks, I have to delete everything, and then I have to rebuild from scratch, I'll write here some notes on the running environment for this project.

-This project is based on [Python][python], with help from the following packages.
+This rap project is based on [Python][python], with help from the following packages.

 * [Beautiful Soup][bs4]
 * [NLTK][nltk]

+Meanwhile the Latin project will also employ

+* [Pandas][pandas]

+to ease the manipulation of tabulated data.

 I'm sandboxing this project in a Python virtual environment set up by [Pyenv][pyenv].
 And of course I'm writing it in an [IPython][ipython] notebook, so you'll need to install that for things to work.